twistedpair/lustforge.com/content/post/2014-08-21-jenkins-vs-teamcity-the-better-ci-tool.md

 #### 3. We&#8217;re an OSS Project, We Can&#8217;t Afford Paid Anything

-I&#8217;m a huge fan of open source projects.
+I'm a huge fan of open source projects.
 I contribute to several.
 And I frequently spar over what CI tool to use. _CloudBees_, _BuildHive_, _Travis_ or your own Jenkins Instance?
 Fatuously such groups write off TeamCity since it would cost cheddar they don&#8217;t have.
 But that would completely ignore the fact that JetBrains gives away everything for [FREE to open source projects][5].

 #### 4. But There&#8217;s a Plugin For That!